Lugitan/Lugitan/README.md

 - 🔭 My interests are blockchain, web development, distributed systems and sustainability.

-- 🌱 I’m currently learning **blockchain technologies** and **DevOps**
+- 🌱 I’m currently learning blockchain technologies, D3 and DevOps

-- 👨‍💻 At the moment I am working on a crypto trading project with React & Node as well as Python for data processing
+- 👨‍💻 At the moment I am working on a crypto trading project with React, D3 & Node as well as Python for data processing

 <h3 align="left">Connect with me:</h3>
 <p align="left">